About Milton Hershey School

 Milton Hershey School is a cost-free, private school for boys and girls in Hershey, Pennsylvania.
 Milton and Catherine Hershey founded the school in 1909 with money they earned from the chocolate company.
-Since then, the lives of more than 10,000 children from lower-income families have been transformed through high-quality education and structured home life.
+Since then, the lives of more than 10,000 children from working-class families with lower income have been transformed through high-quality education and structured home life.

 Get to know Milton Hershey School in three minutes or fewer with our Fast Facts school summary.